m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     **TBD:** do we really want to support temporary tables?
-It's often used in SQL, but here, maybe we could instead look into having a feature to create memory tables instead.
+It's often used in SQL, but here, maybe we could instead look into having a feature to create memory tables.
 That way it can be made non-block based. i.e. the whole set of the data can be kept in maps (using a boost multi-index map).
 Especially, **we do not have a way to create a table dynamically**.
 Only tables which have an XML definition in the